-- Zone 3 is the quarry pit and the MPC Development area highly disturbed with no aboriginal heritage concerns. - Zone 2 is the area where cut and fill operations are to take place where no further archaeological investigation are warranted. - Zone 1 represents the Conservation Areas shown on the Plan are of 'high sensitivity'.
+- Zone 3 is the quarry pit and the MPC area highly disturbed with no aboriginal heritage concerns. - Zone 2 is the area where cut and fill operations took place where no further archaeological investigation are warranted. - Zone 1 is the Conservation Areas shown on the Plan and are deemed to be of 'high sensitivity'.

-In respect to Zone 1, the following measures are proposed:
+In respect to Zone 1, the following measures have been taken: :

-- The area is to be clearly identified on maps and plans and also on site by boundary flags, tapes or other markers. - Induction of all contractors, workers and employees on site as to their legal responsibilities as to site damage and or destruction. - Arrange a briefing by a qualified archaeologist or suitably experienced aboriginal person regarding the nature of aboriginal heritage material which may be uncovered. - Briefing all contractors on legal requirements regarding uncovered skeletal material.
+- The area is clearly identified on maps and plans and also on site by boundary flags and perimeter fencing.. - Access is restricted. - Induction of all contractors, workers and employees on site as to their legal responsibilities as to site damage and or destruction. - Adequate briefing of employees on site as to the nature of aboriginal heritage material which may be uncovered. - Briefing all contractors on legal requirements regarding uncovered skeletal material.